 The burlap or hessian needs to be sprayed with water until it is damp so we can true the fabric.
 This is to soften the fabric fibers so they can be straightened.
 Iron with steam until dry.
 Drop the fabric on the floor and inspect the grainline.
 The grainline runs parallel to the selvage.
 If you are a beginner, to understand a bit more please read the top 5 mistakes to avoid when cutting fabric.

 On burlap fabric, the selvage is indicated by a stitching on one of the sides.
 Inspect the warp threads, they should be running parallel to the selvage.
 The weave of burlap fabric is very open and has a tendency to move and lose shape.
 Do the following very gently, to bring the fabric into shape.
 Ask someone to help you to pull the fabric gently on the bias.
 Pull at every opposite corner.
 Then pull at the weft and warp directions.
 Spray more water and iron one more time.

 For the reverse side of the table runner, we are using quilting cotton.
-If you want to make the exact table runner, unfortunately I can no longer find the same fabric which I'm sure came from Joann's fabrics.
-I've provided a list of good alternative though in the materials section above.
+If you want to make the exact table runner, unfortunately, I can no longer find the same fabric which I'm sure came from Joann's fabrics.
+I've provided a list of good alternatives though in the materials section above.